WebAuthn Registration node

 Preferred mode of attestation |

-Specifies whether AM requires that the authenticator provides attestation statements.
+Indicates whether the authenticator must provide attestation statements.
 The available options are:

 |